What You Need to Know About Fasting While Breastfeeding

 Eat a Healthy Diet

 Eating healthy food will not only benefit you but will help your child as well.
-Since the intermittent fasting prohibits you from eating foods during certain periods of time in the day, it is important to have a nutrition diet when you do eat.
+Since intermittent fasting prohibits you from eating foods during certain periods of time in the day, it is important to have a nutrition diet when you do eat.

 Stay Rested

-When moms are intermittent fasting and breastfeeding, you may feel more tired initially.
-That’s why I don’t recommend fasting when your baby is still a newborn.
-It’s important that you stay hydrated and eat well so you can give your body the energy that it needs.
+It’s important that you stay hydrated and eat well, so you can give your body the energy that it needs.
 Rest when your body needs to rest.
-Whether you’re fasting or not, a breastfeeding mom may need more rest either way.
+Whether you’re fasting or not, a breastfeeding mom needs more rest either way.

-Look for Any Change in Your Baby’s Behavior
+Look For Changes in Your Baby’s Behavior

 Your baby, who relies on you for his nutrition needs, cannot talk and tell you how he or she feels about feeding.
-So you will have to keep an eye on your child and notice any little change in their behavior and growth milestones.
+So, you will have to keep an eye on your child and notice any little change in their behavior and growth milestones.

-Ease into Intermittent Fasting While Breastfeeding
+Ease Into Intermittent Fasting While Breastfeeding

-Intermittent fasting while breastfeeding is not an “all or nothing” type diet or lifestyle approach.
+Intermittent fasting while breastfeeding is not an “all or nothing” type of diet or lifestyle approach.
 Even if you fast a few days a week, or even if you just do a 16:8 fast, your body is still seeing the amazing benefits.
-You may find that over time, you are feeling more energized, and you may even lose weight because you’re eating better and your body now has time to process the foods.

-Try to stick to meals, with small snacks in between your meals if you are hungry.
 Sometimes when breastfeeding, we do feel more hungry because our bodies are burning more calories.
 This is normal, but you can add healthy fats to your meals to help keep you more satisfied between meals.

-Should You Start Fasting?
+Should You Start Intermittent Fasting While Breastfeeding?

-Intermittent fasting, while breastfeeding is generally considered safe for you as well as for your baby and can, provide amazing short-term and longterm health benefits for you.
-Be sure not to fast longer than 24 hours, and if your baby is less than 6 months old.
-Also, if you are diabetic, or have a history of this disease, be sure to consult with your doctor before starting any new health regimen.
+Be sure not to fast longer than 24 hours and if your baby is less than 6 months old.
+If you are diabetic, or have a history of this disease, be sure to consult with your doctor before starting any new health regimen.